mitchgavan/console-brawl-api/readme.md

 `npm install`

 #### Local
-Install MongoDB and create database.
+Install MongoDB and create a database at localhost/nodeconsolebrawl.

+#### test
+Create a MongoDB database at localhost/nodeconsolebrawl-test.

 #### Release
 Create MongoDB database and configure environment variables.